Why Choose Weight Loss Dog Food

 How to tell if your dog is a healthy weight?
 Check back in with the BCS chart mentioned earlier.
 While you should continue your vet checkups and discuss this with them, especially if your dog is on a weight loss plan, following the chart to get an idea of your dog’s body condition score is a great starting point to figure out if you’re on the right track.

 Once you do get your dog to a healthy dog weight, it’s important to maintain that weight.
 While the food your dog eats is a large part of this, managing their diet as a whole is another important piece of the puzzle.
-For example, make sure you’re using controlled feeding times and not free feeding.
+For example, limiting treats and making sure you’re using controlled feeding times and not free feeding are other large factors.
 Free feeding doesn’t allow you to track how much your dog is actually eating and is counterintuitive to portion control, a main factor in weight loss.
-Make sure you pick feeding times and stick to them the best you can since this will
+Make sure you pick feeding times and stick to them the best you can since this will also help with regulating metabolism.

-With portion control, make sure you determine (with the help of your vet) how much food your dog should be eating and stick to that.
-Feeding charts are a great starting point, but many factors go into how much food your dog should actually eat–weight loss included–which is why your vet will be able to give you a more specific amount to feed at dinner time.
+With portion control, make sure you determine (with the help of your vet) how much food your dog should be eating and stick to that to help maintain your dog’s ideal body weight.
+Feeding charts are a great starting point, but many factors go into how much food your dog should actually eat–weight loss included–which is why your veterinarian will be able to give you a more specific amount to feed at dinner time and the right food serving sizes that will help your dog get to a healthy weight.

 Another portion control tip–you’ll need to ditch the table scraps.
 Human foods high in calories can add up over time even if you’re giving your dog only a small taste every meal.
 Make sure you’re only feeding your dog their own food and avoid human foods at dinner time to help with weight loss.